hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/bangood/__init__.md

 **Dependencies Analysis:**

 The mermaid diagram shows that the `__init__.py` file imports `Graber` from `.graber.py` and related functions from `.scenario.py`.
 This implies a dependency structure where the functions and the class imported are defined in separate modules within the `bangood` supplier directory.
-These dependencies are essential for utilizing the functionalities of those modules within the `bangood` supplier.  `MODE = 'dev'` is a likely configuration variable for the module.
+These dependencies are essential for utilizing the functionalities of those modules within the `bangood` supplier.  `` is a likely configuration variable for the module.

 ## <explanation>